jcs-instructor/mobtimer/backlog.md

     - [ ] Randomize participant order (shuffle)

 - [ ] Cancel timer after started (reset back to full time remaining, and put time back to "00:00" / ready state)

+- [ ] Move one participant (e.g., from 3rd position to 2nd position in mob)

 - [ ] Make roles changeable (currently hardcoded in UI as "Navigator,Driver")